 That inability to share chat to colleagues in the same way, and share ideas, will stifle innovation and erode culture.

 And that’s exactly why companies like Google are exploring a blend of home and office working, not to mention ensuring that their cafeteria queues aren’t too short, as Dan Cobley, MD of Google UK and Ireland, explains:

 “We specifically manage queues in our restaurant not to be too short — because we know people will chat while they’re waiting.
 Chats become ideas and ideas become projects.”

 So, as businesses and their employees think about what the future of the workplace looks like for them, let’s not forget the productivity paradox.

 Whilst people may, in the short term, be more productive when working from home, this brings with it the potential for risk in the longer term.

 Erosion of company culture, a lack of collaboration and the resulting effects on innovation, frustrated communication, lack of social interaction.

 Yes, some companies have enjoyed better productivity over the last 18 months, but without a blend of working, or a full return to the office, long term productivity is at risk.

-As restrictions fall away this July, businesses need to think about their people in the whole, and establish a workplace strategy which offers flexibility, as well as place to return to for a ‘rest’ from home working – which will ensure that the company’s productivity can remain over the longer term.
+Businesses need to think about their people in the whole, and establish a workplace strategy which offers flexibility, as well as place to return to for a ‘rest’ from home working – which will ensure that the company’s productivity can remain over the longer term.